scalar-labs/cassy/README.md

 ### Install

-As of writing this, Cassy is not uploaded to Maven so you need to install from the source.
+As of writing this, Cassy is not uploaded to Maven so you will need to install from the source.

 ```
 # At each node of Cassandra cluster and the Cassy master node